 To learn more about life after Montessori, please see:

 Meet some of the 1,000 Mountaineer Montessori School alumni:

 (Please send your alumni news and photos to email@example.com)

 Travis Crouse, director of IT for WVU Physicians of Charleston, is an MMS alumnus, son and father.
 He says his Montessori education gave him the confidence to ask questions and be a leader.

 Clifton Clark, JD/MBA, says MMS taught him to be a problem solver and leader.
 A senior executive with a national bank and leader of Generation Charleston, Clifton says MMS was the only choice for daughter Eliza and future student Jay.

 Sarah Feinberg is administrator of the Federal Railroad Administration, and previously was chief of staff to the Secretary of Transportation.
 A graduate of Washington & Lee, she also held senior positions at the White House, Facebook and Bloomberg LLP.

 Hana Glasser was valedictorian of her class at George Washington High School and president of student government at Wellesley College.

-Katie Kelsh is a first-year law student at Stanford.
+Katie Kelsh is a third-year law student at Stanford.
 She graduated Phi Beta Kappa from USC and was a Fulbright Scholarship recipient, which supported her studies in Austria, where she taught at a Montessori school.

 Paula Kaufman, a graduate of Brown University, calls her MMS education “a priceless gift.”
 After returning to MMS to help as a primary assistant one spring, Paula is now teaching in Japan.